RetailDAO/Docs/retail-DAO-docs/docs/Treasury_and_Budget_Management/Vesting_Schedule.md

 ## Vesting schedule for the Treasury over 3 years:

 - 275 000 000 '$RETAIL' Tokens, unlocked in Treasury at Genesis allocation
-- 375 000 000 '$RETAIL' vested over 3 years, which on average means a monthly release to the Treasury of 9,375,000 tokens.
+- 375 000 000 '$RETAIL' vested over 3 years, which on average means a monthly release to the Treasury of 9,375,000 tokens (unlocks occur every 4 months though).